Enver Hoxha: Coup attempts

 The Mustafa Band was a gang which was connected to counter-revolutionary elements such as the Albanian mafia and members of the royal House of Zogu, and in 1982, it attempted to assassinate Enver Hoxha.
 The plan failed; two members of it were killed, and another member was arrested.

 According to Hoxha, after Albania's long-time prime minister, Mehmet Shehu, died in 1981, documents were found in a vault which previously belonged to him, and according to them, he would poison Hoxha and assume the leadership of the country, orders which were issued by Yugoslav intelligence.
 In his book The Titoites, Hoxha argued that this plan failed because Shehu was a coward who could not go through with the task and he figured that at the very least, suicide would save his family from the punishment which he deserved for his counter-revolutionary activities.

 Legacy

+Enver's wife, Nexhmije Hoxha, continued to defend his legacy after the fall of communism, noting the postwar recovery of Albania under his government, while acknowledging some improvements that happened following his rule.
+Regarding the political repression, she stated in 2008 that “unpleasant and unwelcome things did happen, but that did not come from above, let alone from Enver”.
+She labeled the corruption charges against her as "political", due to her relationship with Hoxha.

 In 2016, the results of a survey which was conducted by the Institute for Development Research and Alternatives (IDRA) showed that 45% of Albanians believed that Hoxha had a positive impact on the history of Albania, whereas 42% of Albanians believed that he had a negative impact on the history of Albania.
 Younger generations (16–35 years old; born after 1981) tend to have a more negative view of Hoxha's contributions, while older generations (over 35 years old; born before 1981) tend to have a more positive view.
 Citizens in the regions of southeastern and southwestern Albania who were interviewed had the most positive view of Hoxha, respectively, they comprised 50% and 55% of the entire population.
 Others have viewed him as a dictator.

+On 28 February 2026, the former villa of Enver Hoxha in the Blloku area of Tirana, was torched by anti-communist protesters.
+The fire was extinguished, and the crowd dispersed.